 Those kinds of stakes put pressure on organisations who may struggle to come up with ideas in how to address it.
 But Starodub offers that if companies keep the human experience in focus, they’ll be on top of that pressure instead of underneath it.
 “No matter which audience we're talking about, internal and external, we'll be doing the right thing by each other.”

 Long gone are the days when HR was called ‘Personnel,’ and a summons to meet with anyone from the department was the death knell for one’s job.
 Today, CHROs are the influencers in how an organisation can respond and shift to become a social enterprise.

 Which might be why organisations are bringing in leadership from other parts of the business to drive change and agility as a social and kinetic enterprise.
 As Park sees it: “It comes down to the being in tune with the business.
 When you think about either a CFO or a supply chain officer or even a distribution manager, they're looking at HR to be their business partner.”

 That means finding ways to keep the human element and workforce experience in the foreground, while using technology to drive revenue, growth and momentum.

 Connecting the two enterprises means deploying the digital infrastructure and technology that meets the demands of the business and of an ecosystem that wants more.
 For Park, the focus is on ensuring “entire workforces have the right tools to keep the business moving forward, quickly efficiently, and free of friction by asking the question: What do people need to work better?
 And then having the technology and systems to deliver them.”

-As Starodub sees it, the human focus begins with HR that must “take the lead in re-imagining the future today, and fostering partnerships with the ecosystem from teams inside and outside the organization, and embrace changing how work gets done.”
+As Starodub sees it, the human focus begins with HR that must “take the lead in re-imagining the future today and fostering partnerships with the ecosystem from teams inside and outside the organisation, and embrace changing how work gets done.”

 Want more transformation insights from enterprise leaders?
 Visit deloitte.com/SAP to download future podcast episodes or listen to previous ones.